site24x7/plugins/oracle_tablespace_details/README.md

-Plugin for Oracle DB Monitoring
+Plugin for Monitoring your Oracle Tablespace Details
 =====================================

 Monitor the performance of your Oracle databases and quickly identify and fix problematic servers and resource areas.